Vitore85/PP2/README.md

 ![Rules](<Docs/readme_images/gamerules.png>)
 - Provides the rules of the game in a pop-up modal.

+### 404 page
+If the user types in the wrong adress the 404 page will be displayed to tell the user that the page doesn't exist.

 ### Future Implementations
 - Implementing different difficulty levels for the AI.
 - Adding more visual effects and animations.
 - Expanding the game to include different grid sizes.

 ## Testing

+### Testing on different browsers
+- The website is tested on different devices.
+The website is responsive on all tested devices.
+- The website is tested on different browsers.
+The website is working on all tested browsers.
+- Tested browsers:
+    - Google Chrome
+    - Safari
+    - Microsoft Edge

 ### Validator Testing